Instead of being made by high tech aliens, they’re made by clever humans with low tech tools.

 In the late 18th and much of the 19th century there was a vampire panic in New England.
 People across New England feared that vampire-like creatures, using some kind of sympathetic magic, were slowly killing their friends & family from inside the grave (as opposed to traditional vampires who rise from the grave to attack).
 People would exhume their family members, look for the one who might be a vampire, and take various precautions to stop them.
 New Englanders might remove & burn the heart of a suspected vampire, they may turn the skeleton over facedown, decapitate the head, put a brick in their mouth, or use a wooden stake to pin their relative to the ground among other methods.

 This panic was more than just a few isolated incidents.
 Henry David Thoreau mentions attending an exhumation in his journal on September 26, 1859.
 In February of 1793 over 500 people attended the ceremonial burning of the heart, liver, and lungs of supposed vampire Rachel Harris in Manchester, Vermont.
 After Nancy Young died in 1827 Rhode Island, her father thought that she might be preying on her still alive little sister Almira.
 The family exhumed Nancy’s coffin, burned it on a pyre, and stood in the smoke to breath in the vapors thinking it would free/cure them of this affliction – it did not work and Almira and two more of her siblings later died.
-Digesting the cremated remains of a suspected vampire, or breathing in the smoke of the cremation pyre, were not uncommon last resort treatments after traditional medicine had failed to heal sick relatives.
+Digesting the cremated remains of a suspected vampire, or breathing in the smoke of the cremation pyre, were not uncommon last resort treatments after traditional medicine had failed.

 The 1892 exhuming of suspected vampire Mercy Brown in Exeter, Rhode Island became an international story – Bram Stoker based part of the Lucy character in Dracula on Mercy Brown.
 With 18 confirmed vampire cases, Rhode Island even become known as the “Vampire Capital of America.”
 The reason all of this happened was twofold: tuberculosis and decomposition.